nbicocchi/learn-microservices/modules/tools/slides/1 - Real world project.md

 We'll choose a Maven project using Java, and we need to fill in the project details:

--   Group: com.baeldung
+-   Group: com.nbicocchi
--   Artifact: real-world-project
+-   Artifact: product-service-no-db

-For the dependencies section, we'll choose the "Spring Web" dependency.
+For the dependencies section, we'll choose the *Spring Web* dependency.
 Even though we won't be focusing on web aspects in this module, we include it since it allows us to start the application and keep it running.

 ![](images/m1-start-spring-io.png)